-- For Leaders to have a clear and ambitious vision for providing high-quality education to all pupils.
-This is realised through strong, shared values, policies and practice. - For Governors to ensure that the school has a clear vision and strategy, that resources are managed well and that leaders are held to account for the quality of education
+- Leaders have a clear and ambitious vision for providing high-quality education to all pupils.
+This is realised through strong, shared values, policies and practice. - For Governors to ensure that the school has a clear vision and strategy, that resources are managed well and that leaders are held to account for the quality of education.